goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 As is the nature of Understanding Stable Diffusion, it is going to be mathematics heavy.
 I have added an appendix at the bottom where I explain each mathematical ideas as simply as possible.

 It will take too much time and distract us from the understanding of the topic being talked at hand if I describe the mathematical ideas as well as the idea of the process in the same space.

+Additionaly, we will begin with the same idea that we started with when we first talked about the diffusion process.
+To really drive the idea home.

 ## Maths of the Forward Diffusion process